NPV Function in Excel

 The calculation of NPV (Net Present Value) of an Investment in the Excel’s NPV function is based upon the following equation:

-How to use the NPV Function in Excel?
+How to use the NPV Function in Excel? (with Examples)

 Suppose we are working on the following data set on cash inflows and outflows: